How to have a healthy relationship with tech

 Alas, these strategies are akin to learning self-defense skills during a crime wave.
 They’re helpful (critical, even), but the core problem remains.
 In this case, the “crime wave” is the cynical, engagement-hungry strategies that too many companies employ to keep people clicking and tapping.
 And clicking and tapping.
 And clicking and tapping.

 Liza’s on the case there, too.
-Her company Mindful Technology helps organizations craft products and business strategies that are kind and respectful while still serving the bottom line.
-I’ve participated in her Mindful Technology workshops, and they’re mind opening.
+Her company Holy Shift helps people find mindful and healthy experiences in a modern, distracting, engagement-heavy world.
+I’ve participated in her Mindful Technology workshops and they’re mind opening.
 Liza demonstrates that design patterns and business models that you might take for granted as a best practice do more damage than you realize.
-She has a collection of these anti-patterns, and product designers should take note.

 Meanwhile, we’ll have to continue to sharpen those self-defense skills.